-NYC Gun Charge Lawyer for Gun and Other Weapons Offenses
+NYC Gun Crime Lawyer for Gun and Other Weapons Offenses

-New York State is known for having some of the toughest gun and weapons laws in the country.
+New York State is known for having some of the toughest gun laws in the country.
 A first time gun charge can carry severe consequences, including years in prison.

 If you are facing a gun charge in New York City, you need experienced counsel at your side.
-Contact NYC gun charge lawyer Cody Warner to develop a defense strategy.
+Contact NYC gun crime lawyer Cody Warner to develop a defense strategy.

 Weapon Offenses Include More Than Just Guns

-While gun possession is what many people think about when considering weapons charges, in New York, you also can be charged for possessing certain weapons other than guns, and such weapons crimes are typically prosecuted just as aggressively as offenses involving guns.
+Weapons charges in New York can include weapons other than guns.
 For example, you may face a weapons charge for possessing any of the following instruments:

 • Daggers, switchblades, gravity knives, and other types of knives